 - 6.15 The site is located in Flood Zone 3b.
-Policy CS35 (Flooding) and Policy EN18 (Flooding and Drainage) state that planning permission will not be granted for development in an area identified as being at high risk of flooding, where development would reduce the capacity of the flood plain to store floodwater, impede the flow of floodwater or in any way increase the risks to life and property arising from flooding. - 6.16 The NPPF and NPPG emphasise the importance of properly assessing flood risk at all stages of the planning and development process, avoiding inappropriate development in areas at risk of flooding and indicates the increased weight that the Government wishes to be given to this issue.
+Policy EN18 (Flooding and Drainage) state that planning permission will not be granted for development in an area identified as being at high risk of flooding, where development would reduce the capacity of the flood plain to store floodwater, impede the flow of floodwater or in any way increase the risks to life and property arising from flooding. - 6.16 The NPPF and NPPG emphasise the importance of properly assessing flood risk at all stages of the planning and development process, avoiding inappropriate development in areas at risk of flooding and indicates the increased weight that the Government wishes to be given to this issue.
 Local Authorities are advised to adopt a risk-based approach to proposals for development in, or affecting, areas at risk from flooding. - 6.17 Acceptable uses within Zone 3b are limited to those of water compatibility and essential infrastructure.
-However due to the temporary nature of this proposal, the Environment Agency has confirmed that they do not object to the proposal on flooding grounds subject to a condition being imposed requiring fences and walls to be permeable to flood water and to restrict raising of ground levels within the site.
+Whislt the Environment Agency have no provided comment on the proposal to date, previously they have raised no objection to the proposal on flooding grounds due to the temporary nature of the application subject to a condition being imposed requiring fences and walls to be permeable to flood water and to restrict raising of ground levels within the site.
 It is considered reasonable to impose a condition with regard to the fencing, however raising or lowering of ground levels would constitute an Engineering Operation requiring Planning Permission and no such permission is sought.
 It is therefore considered unnecessary to include a condition controlling this.
-The submitted flood risk management plan is considered to be in accordance with EA advice and is the same as approved in previous years. - 6.18 On this basis it is considered that the proposal would not result in an unacceptable increase in flood risk and is therefore in accordance with policy CS35 (Flooding) and Policy EN18 (Flooding and drainage) of the emerging local plan; and national policy within the NPPF.
+The submitted flood risk management plan is considered to be in accordance with EA advice and is the same as approved in previous years. - 6.18 On this basis it is considered that the proposal would not result in an unacceptable increase in flood risk and is consistent with previous approvals, the proposal, at the time of writing, is considered in accordance with Policy EN18 (Flooding and drainage) and national policy within the NPPF.